shiftsystems/shift-mon/docs/Variables.md

   * port: port that your mailserver is using

 ### These variables will enable LDAP authentication for Grafana
-* ldap_host: hostname of the ldap server to this is optional
+* ldap_host: hostname of the LDAP server to this is optional
-* ldap_port: port to use for ldap communication usually 389 for plaintext(please don't use plain text LDAP) or starttls or 636 for SSL/TLS
+* ldap_port: port to use for LDAP communication usually 389 for plaintext(please don't use plain text LDAP) or starttls or 636 for SSL/TLS
 * bind_dn: bind user string for LDAP authentication
 * base_dn: base domain LDAP string
 * bind_password: password for the ldap_bind account